 The hammer throw technique is quite different to all the other throws.
 It is a rotaitonal technique where the thrower aims to turn in the circle with gradually increasing speed with the elite throwers managing four turns before releasing.
 Throws coach John Painter has broken down the technique into four drill sets making it easier to learn and retain the technique.

-It is the intention in following schedules to cover age groups; Junior (12/13 years), Inte4rmediate (14/15 years) and Senior (16/17) years using the English Schools T&F County standards as a benchmark.
+It is the intention in following schedules to cover age groups; Junior (12/13 years), Intermediate (14/15 years) and Senior (16/17) years using the English Schools T&F County standards as a benchmark.
+It is important to recognise that the schedules presented do not include a racing programme.
+Adjustments need to me made to the training programme prior to competition.
+There should a reduction in training load two to three days prior to any competition to allow the athlete to perform to the best of their ability.

 Long jump coach Denis Costello explains the basics of long jump technique as well as some simple training drills aimed at perfecting the technique and timing of jumping as well as developing plyometric leg strength.